French Open 2018: Breakthrough win for Alexander Zverev?

 Lajovic's countryman Novak Djokovic had a quicker tussle but that didn't mean it was easy for the 12-time grand slam winner.
 Far from it.

 He was pushed all the way by Spanish qualifier Jaume Munar -- mentored by Nadal, his fellow Mallorcan -- before advancing 7-6 (7-1) 6-4 6-4.

-It continued Djokovic's renaissance following elbow surgery that dovetailed with a loss of motivation.
+The result continued Djokovic's renaissance following elbow surgery that dovetailed with a loss of motivation.

+"At times I do lose maybe a comfort level on the court and confidence, and that's something that I'm still building gradually, obviously," said the 2016 winner.
+"The more matches I play, the better it is.
+The more I win, of course, the better it is."

 Marco Trungelliti's adventure, meanwhile, ended as the Argentine succumbed to Italy's Marco Cecchinato 6-1 7-6 (7-1) 6-1.